lhp7895/shadowsocks-rss-wiki-20161230/Custom-DNS(EN).md

 ```

 1 DNS server per line, port number is optional.
 Server software versions less
-than 2.9.4 does not support this feature.
+than 2.9.4 do not support this feature.

 ## Configuration 2
 Use the System default `resolv.conf`.